US-based Internships

 Madeline Steiner

-Madeline is currently working with USAID Power Africa through the Virtual Student Federal Internship program (VSFS).
+Madeline worked with USAID Power Africa through the Virtual Student Federal Internship program (VSFS).
 Power Africa is a U.S. Government-led partnership, coordinated by USAID, that brings together the collective resources of over 170 public and private sector partners to double access to electricity in sub-Saharan Africa.
 She is working with the Interagency team for the first part of the year helping the team in South Africa and D.C. in their efforts to promote U.S. commercial opportunities for companies with innovative, proven technologies and solutions to tackle the challenge of energy poverty and electricity access across sub-Saharan Africa.
 Madeline will work with the Private Sector team for the latter half of the year.

 Terwilliger Center for Innovation in Shelterhabitat-logo-black.jpg